BasicWolf/archived-concrete-settings/docs/src/startup.rst

 II.
 Think of an end-user
 ------------------------

-Provide a conventient way of entering the application settings to an end-user.
+What would be a convenient way to enter the application settings for an end-user?
-For example  via a ``.yaml`` file passed as a command-line argument:
+Perhaps via a JSON or YAML file or environmental variables?

 .. code-block::